Boney M.: 1990–present: Failed reunions and public interest

 In March 2015, Farian released Diamonds, a three-CD box celebrating the 40th anniversary of Boney M. It featured re-mastered versions of the original hit singles or of previously unreleased versions, a remix disc and the new digital single "Song of Joy", featuring Liz Mitchell.
 A major DVD set was also released.

 In February 2017, the group performed at the closing ceremony of Patras Carnival in Patras, Greece.
 At the end of 2017, the album World Music for Christmas was released under the name Boney M. and Friends, with Mitchell singing on three songs, along with the single and video "Like Diamonds in the Sky" featuring Mitchell, based on the song "El Cóndor Pasa".

 In 2021, a remix of "Rasputin" by house music producer and Kiss FM DJ Kevin Christie was released by Sony Music's Ministry of Sound label.
 Credited to Majestic & Boney M (with the former being the DJ alias of Christie), the record reached number 11 on the UK singles chart and was released with a video featuring Bimini Bon-Boulash from RuPaul's Drag Race UK.
 In December 2021, Mitchell was one of the contributors to the Channel 5 music programme Britain's Biggest 70s Hits, alongside other musicians from the era such as Dean Friedman and Barry Blue, and radio presenters like David Hamilton.

-Sheyla Bonnick, who had been part of the short-lived original 1975 line-up and performed with Boney M. featuring Maizie Williams in the 1990s, later formed her own Boney M. show, which performed in Jõhvi in 2022.

 In August 2023, Boney M., headed by Mitchell, embarked on a multi-city US tour, along with Samantha Fox and Bad Boys Blue, which included stops in Boston, Los Angeles, Chicago, New York City and San Jose.
 The shows were put together by Los Angeles-based promoters LA Concert Group.

 In January 2024, the group's producer and main founder Frank Farian died, aged 82.

 The group were scheduled for a farewell tour in Australia in June and July 2024.